GovindaBachani/Music-Recommendation-Engine/README.md

 3) Clustering Step: Once we have optimal centroids, we create clusters using them.
 And in Final Step we generate the Clusters in a text file.

+# Steps in a basic MapRedue task.

+1) Setup : This step is to do any preprocessing thats required to setup the map task in MapReduce job.
+This step is executed only once.

+2) Map : This task reads the files which is provided as input line by line and processes each line and outputs key value pairs which is then, and sent into reduce job after combining data having same key.
+It emits something like this (key1, value1), (key1, value2), (key1, value3).

+3) Reduce : This recieves data after all the map tasks are finished.
+The data received is somethig like this (key1, (value1,value2,value3,....)).
+We do processing on this data and emit the final result for each key.